 Just because a bank requests information, that does not necessarily mean the bank is entitled to receive such information.

-By way of introduction, I spent several years of my legal career working directly for banks, including some of the largest banks in the world.
-That was during my time working at a large firm in downtown Chicago.
-Since that time, I have continued to interact with banks and bank employees on a regular basis in many different contexts, usually now on behalf of clients of banks who are also my clients.
-Sometimes this is when my client is seeking a loan from a bank, and often it is when my estate planning clients are funding their bank accounts into their newly established (or newly updated) trusts.
+By way of introduction, I spent several years working directly for some of the world’s largest banks while I was employed at a large firm in downtown Chicago.
+Since then, I have continued to interact with banks and bank employees on a regular basis in many different contexts, usually now on behalf of customers of banks who are also my clients.
+Sometimes this is when my client is seeking a loan from a bank or funding their bank accounts into their newly established (or newly updated) trusts.

-When a bank customer tells their bank that they have a trust and that they want to connect their bank accounts with the trust, it is usually “standard procedure” for the bank to tell the customer that in order to honor that request, the customer must provide the bank with copies of the entire trust agreement.
+When a customer tells their bank that they have a trust and that they want to “connect” their bank accounts with the trust, it is customary for the bank employee to tell the customer that in order to honor such a request, the customer must provide the bank with copies of the entire trust agreement and related estate planning papers.
 While that may sound like a reasonable response from the bank, the reality is that per Utah Code 75-7-1013 (Certification of trust), the client is not required to give the entire trust agreement to the bank.

-Let’s step back here for a moment and remember that privacy is one of the main reasons people use a trust for their estate planning (vs. opting for a Will-based plan which will eventually become publicly available).
-Therefore, there is something slightly contradictory (and even a little offensive) in being told by a bank that they must produce the entire trust agreement for the bank’s records.
-Trust agreements almost always contain very personal information, including intimate details about family members.
-In short, trust agreements are private documents.
+Let’s step back here for a moment and remember that privacy is one of the main reasons people use a trust for their estate planning (vs. opting for a Will-based plan which will eventually become part of the public record when the Will is submitted to probate court).
+Therefore, there is something slightly contradictory (and even a little offensive) about being told by a bank that they must produce the entire trust agreement for the bank’s records.
+Trust agreements almost always contain very private information, including intimate details about family members.
+Yes, trust agreements are private documents.

 Utah Code 75-7-1013 is intended to honor and preserve those desires for privacy and the ability to keep family and other personal matters within the “circle of trust” (pun intended).
 As statutes go, it is reasonably well-written and straightforward to read and comprehend.
 Among other things, the law provides that a summary of the terms of a trust (a/k/a Certificate or Certification of Trust) should contain: